AEM

 | **Scheduler Period (Minutes)** | How often AEM should poll the LILT API for completed translations (e.g., `15`) |

-You will also need to configure the **Translate Assets** setting, which controls how images, documents, and other digital assets are handled during translation:
+You will also need to configure the **Translate Assets** setting, which controls how images, documents, and other digital assets are handled during translation. **This setting applies to JCR Properties repositories only** — it has no effect on DAM Asset Content repositories, where the file itself is always the translated output.

 * **Clone asset to target language**: Creates a separate copy of each asset for every target language.
 Use this if you need different asset versions per language.